-• Co-lead trial counsel representing SES in a high-stakes two-week federal court bench trial against Intelsat in a breach of contract case.
+• Co-lead trial counsel for SES in a high-stakes two-week federal court bench trial against Intelsat in a breach of contract case.
 After the bankruptcy court found for Intelsat, the district court reversed on appeal, describing the record evidence adduced by SES at trial as “extensive,” “very strong,” and “perhaps outcome-determinative.”
 SES has since announced its planned acquisition of Intelsat.

 • Trial counsel for the former CEO of a publicly-traded technology company in an eight-week securities and wire fraud jury trial in the Southern District of New York.
 Defeated government request for a 20+ year prison sentence to secure a sentence of no time in prison.